Meliã Bali – Perfect location, sublime beach, and world-class gardens.

 - Views: All rooms offer views of the gardens and/or pools.
 None face the sea.

-- Private Pools/Jacuzzis: Some suites have a patio leading to an exclusive, but shared, pool; all villas feature a private pool.
+- Private Pools/Jacuzzis: Some suites have patios leading to an exclusive but shared, pool; all villas feature private pools.

 - Extras: Many activities are included free for guests, especially those who opt for the all-inclusive package deals.

 - Wi-Fi: Available free throughout the resort for all guests.